 The date most commonly associated with Arizona is February 14, when Arizona became the 48th state in 1912.
 For me, though, August 3 is Arizona Day.
-It’s the date when, in 2004, I first arrived in Arizona for what was supposed to be a relatively short stay while I figured out what to do with … Continue reading Thirteen years in Arizona
+It’s the date when, in 2004, I first arrived in Arizona for what was supposed to be a relatively short stay while I figured out what to do with … Continue reading Thirteen relatively short years for me in Arizona

 Kathryn and I haven’t had many Saturdays to ourselves lately.
 We decided to spend the most recent one doing a day-long road trip here in Arizona.
 I had some idea of where we were going when we went to bed Friday night, but I completely changed my mind Saturday morning.
 Tortilla Flat When I woke … Continue reading Saturday road trip in Arizona